 Please also see this step-by-step video on how to change a tire:

 Safe driving includes making sure that your car is safe to drive as well.
-Making sure that your tires pressure is adequate and getting a tune up every three months.
-Yes, other incidents can happen that are unexpected.
-Things happen.
+Making sure that your pressure is adequate and getting a tune up every three months.
+Yes, other things can happen that are unexpected.

 If you or someone you know have been injured in an accident, contact us today.
 Consultations are free!